myappsngames/SNHU-CS330_Computational-Graphics-and-Visualization/README.md

   * Implement and Test
   * Launch and Evaluate

+The design process I outlined can be applied to a variety of future projects, regardless of their specific nature.
+  * Problem Definition: Clearly define the problem before starting any project.
+This ensures that the solution is focused and addresses the correct issue.
+  * Research: Conduct thorough research to understand the context, existing solutions, and user needs.
+This helps avoid reinventing the wheel and ensures the solution is informed and relevant.
+  * Ideation: Encourage creativity and explore multiple possibilities.
+Brainstorming techniques like mind mapping and design thinking can help generate innovative ideas.
+  * Evaluation and Selection: Use objective criteria to evaluate design concepts.
+Consider factors like feasibility, effectiveness, and alignment with project goals.
+  * Prototyping: Create low-fidelity prototypes early in the design process to test concepts and gather feedback.
+  * Refinement and Iteration: Continuously refine the design throughout the development process.
+  * Testing: Thoroughly test the product or solution to ensure it meets requirements and is free of bugs.
+  * Launch: Deploy the product or solution and monitor its performance.
+Continuously gather feedback and make improvements based on user data.

 ### 2. How do I approach developing programs?
    * What new development strategies did you use while working on your 3D scene?